 But if he does pitch in, and once they settle into a routine and the mother’s body has healed, she should be ready for sex again, yet his advances are still rebuffed, leaving him feeling rejected.
 If he’s rebuffed enough times, he will stop making the advances.

 The mother, for all her lack of desire, sees her husband’s lack of attention as proof that he is no longer interested in her, decreasing her self esteem and contributing to the second major reason a woman’s sex drive diminishes after the birth of a child: low self esteem.

 Her body has just gone through this major traumatic event and for a high percentage of women, will not be returning to its pre-childbirth slimness.
 Our Teresa can concede that women should understand if men suddenly see them as less then the vibrant sexual beings they used to be.
 “I knew I was less than desirable.
 Come on...I didn't wear make up, my hair was nasty, I smelled like milk/spit up all the time and I always seemed to have dried stains on my shirt from my leaking breasts.”
-She feels unattractive and self conscious about her body now in a way she may not have been before the baby and she can’t believe that her husband could still find her sexy so she pulls away from him.
-His pulling away then becomes a self fulfilling prophecy and a chasm between the couple widens.
+She felt unattractive and self conscious about her body in a way she may not have felt before the baby.
+She can’t believe that her husband could still find her sexy, so she pulls away from him.
+His pulling away then becomes a self-fulfilling prophecy, and a chasm between the couple widens.